 - Executive Committee

-- The Executive Committee focuses on making the Board of Directors itself work and serves as a sounding board for the Global Chief Executive.
-The Executive Committee, with the Global Chief Executive, shall establish the Board of Directors meeting agendas, review the President’s proposed appointment of committee members and chairpersons, establish the process for hiring and terminating the Global Chief Executive, and conduct an annual performance evaluation of the Global Chief Executive.
+- The Executive Committee focuses on making the Board of Directors itself work and serves as a sounding board for the President & Global Chief Executive.
+The Executive Committee, with the President & Global Chief Executive, shall establish the Board of Directors meeting agendas, review the Chair’s proposed appointment of committee members and chairpersons, and conduct an annual performance evaluation of the President & Global Chief Executive, and perform such other duties as are assigned to it by the Board of Directors.

-- In the event of an emergency as determined by the President, the Executive Committee is empowered to make decisions that can be made by the Board of Directors, for matters that arise between regularly scheduled Board of Directors meetings and that require immediate or timely decisions where a delay would not be in the best interest of the Association.
-Excluding confidential personnel matters, decisions by the Executive Committee will be reported to the Board of Directors in a timely manner.
-In the absence of an emergency, as determined by the President, all other urgent matters will be brought to the attention of the Board of Directors for resolution via face-to-face meeting, or via teleconference or videoconference.
+- In the event of an emergency as determined by the Chair, the Executive Committee is empowered to make decisions that can be made by the Board of Directors, for matters that arise between regularly scheduled Board of Directors meetings and that require immediate or timely decisions where a delay would not be in the best interest of the Association.
+Decisions by the Executive Committee will be reported to the Board of Directors in a timely manner.
+In the absence of an emergency, as determined by the Chair, all other urgent matters will be brought to the attention of the Board of Directors for resolution.

-- The Executive Committee shall be composed of the President, President-Elect, Immediate Past President, and the Secretary/Treasurer as voting members, and the Global Chief Executive as a non-voting member.
-The President shall serve as chairperson.
+- The Executive Committee shall be composed of the Chair, Chair-Elect, Immediate Past Chair, and the Secretary/Treasurer as voting members, and the President & Global Chief Executive as a non-voting member.
+The Chair shall make a report at each Board of Directors meeting.

 - Governance limitations of the Executive Committee shall be set forth in policy as approved by the Board of Directors.